Your annual goals are already dead

 Fewer goals means more execution power.
 One primary goal and no more than two secondary goals work best – and only if they don’t compete for the same time blocks.
 Each goal must be specific enough to score.
 “Write 25,000 words of my book” is scoreable.
 “Make progress on writing” is wishful thinking.

 When choosing between priorities, ask: which goal, if completed in 12 weeks, makes the others easier?
 That’s your primary goal.
 The rest either wait for the next cycle or become support goals.
+If you already have an annual vision document, use it as the source your 12-week goals are pulled from – each 12-week cycle executes one slice of that larger direction.
 This is where goal cascading from vision to daily tasks matters most.

 Step 3: break each goal into weekly tactics